JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/operators.md

 All these functions can be used without a specified output type.
 In such a case, the output will have the same type as the input variable

 ```@repl rounding
-x = 3.1415
+x = 3141.5926
 round(x)
 floor(x)
 ceil(x)
 ```
-However, in many cases, it makes sense to convert the rounded value to an integer.
+However, in many cases, it makes sense to convert the rounded value to a different type.
+For example, if the rounded value can be represented as an integer, it makes sense to convert the rounded value to an integer.
 To do this, we can simply pass the appropriate integer type as the first argument

 ```@repl rounding
 round(Int64, x)